-The Document Bottleneck Challenge
+The Document Processing Bottleneck Challenge

-the amount enterprise data which is unstructured is estimated to be somewhere between 40% - 80% and is expected to go up over time.
+Although the exact number is contested, the amount enterprise data which is unstructured is estimated to be somewhere between 40% - 80% and is expected to go up over time.

 This category of data presents the greatest challenge for document classification and automation, since its context and purpose has conventionally only been defined by metadata tags added via manual human processing.
 This has been the conventional option for handling unstructured data offered by Content Management Systems and, as such, is often the horizon of many enterprises understanding of solutions.